rmarabini/chess_score_sheet/README.md

 ## Quick Start

-   Either use the precompile pdf files  or execute
+   Either use the precompiled pdf files  or execute

 ```bash
 pdflatex your_scoresheet.tex